Deutsch

 Projects

-• Linking the functional organisation of sensory information in the central brain to robustness of compass estimates in dynamic, multimodal environments.
+• Linking the functional organisation of sensory information in the central brain to robustness of compass estimates in dynamic, multimodal environments

 • Uncovering rules for multimodal integration and cue preference for a robust compass estimate.
+For example, the role of visual landmarks during foraging walks under conflicting celestial cues.

 Selected publications